Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 13 - TOR and the Darkweb.md

 #### Man-in-the-Middle Attack
 The basic DH protocol is weak against a MITM attack, where an adversary intercepts messages and negotiates separate secret keys with both parties, allowing the adversary to decrypt all traffic.

 ### Authenticated DH
 Tor uses an **authenticated DH protocol** to prevent MITM attacks.
-The user achieves this by encrypting their DH contribution ($G^X$) using the relay's **public key**.
+The user achieves this by encrypting their DH contribution ($g^X$) using the relay's **public key**.
 Since only the intended relay can decrypt the message, the user is guaranteed to be talking to the correct server.
+After that they both have the same key to perform symmetric cryptography.
+#### Negotiation Improvement
-1. **Negotiation Improvement:** Modern Tor avoids direct communication when negotiating keys K2 and K3, instead negotiating them **through the already established circuit** (starting with Sydney).
+ Modern Tor avoids direct communication when negotiating keys with the middle relay and exit point, instead negotiating them **through the already established circuit** (starting with the guard).
 This prevents the user's internet provider from knowing which relays were chosen, minimizing the risk of provider/server collusion.

 ## C. Attacks and Performance

+### Attacks
-1. **Strongest Attack:** The most potent attack against Tor is when an adversary controls both the **Guard and the Exit Point** in a single circuit.
+1. The most potent attack against Tor is when an adversary controls both the **Guard and the Exit Point** in a single circuit.
 2. **Traffic Analysis:** Even without full decryption, an attacker controlling both points can perform **traffic analysis**, correlating the timing of packets entering the Guard with those exiting the Exit Point to deduce that they belong to the same flow, thereby breaking anonymity.
 3. **Mitigation:** To minimize this attack, users select a higher number of relays and choose the Guard and Exit Point from **different continents or autonomous systems**.
+### Performance Metrics
-4. **Performance Metrics:** Tor's circuit structure impacts performance:
+Tor's circuit structure impacts performance:
-    - **Latency:** Is **critical/high** because the total latency is the **sum** of the latency across all relays (L1 + L2 + L3), making it potentially very slow.
+-  **Latency:** Is **critical/high** because the total latency is the **sum** of the latency across all relays of the circuit, making it potentially very slow.
-    - **Bandwidth:** Is limited by the **minimum** bandwidth of the slowest relay in the circuit.
+- **Bandwidth:** Is limited by the **minimum** bandwidth of the slowest relay in the circuit (bottleneck), so it is not necessarily low but it can be.

 # III.
 The Dark Web (Hidden Services)